Laundry Skills

 All steps of laundry life skills include executive functioning skills.

-With the many aspects that go into laundry skills, there are many underlying areas of development that impact teaching laundry.
+First, let’s look at the areas needed for this life skill task.
+Because there are multiple steps to doing laundry, there are many aspects that go into laundry skills, there are many underlying areas of development that impact teaching laundry.

 1. Fine motor skills: pinch and grip strength, coordination